fhereygers/AgenticAI/README.md

 In case of success you should get to this home page of the CDP tenant:
 ![cdphomepage](images/cdphomepage.png)

-#### Initialize the Project
-AMPs (Applied Machine Learning Prototypes) are reference Machine Learning projects that have been built by Cloudera Fast Forward Labs to provide quickstart examples and tutorials.
-AMPs are deployed into the Cloudera Machine Learning (Cloudera AI) experience, which is a platform you can also build your own Machine Learning use cases on.

 - Go to the Workshop CDP Tenant
-- Navigate to the Machine Learning tile (CLoudera AI tile in new UI) from the CDP Menu.
+- Navigate to the CLoudera AI tile from the CDP Menu.
 - Click into the Workbench by clicking the Workbench name.
+-
 ![workspacelist](images/workbenchlist.png)

 A Workspace is a cluster that runs on a kubernetes service to provide teams of data scientists a platform to develop, test, train, and ultimately deploy machine learning models.
 It is designed to deploy a small number of infra resources and then autoscale compute resources as needed when end users implement more workloads and use cases.